nickfargo/state/src/state.coffee.md

         if typeof fn is 'object' and fn.type is 'state-fixed-function' fn = fn.fn this, @protostate()

-        throw TypeError unless typeof fn is 'function' or fn?.type is 'state-bound-function'
+        unless typeof fn is 'function' or fn?.type is 'state-bound-function' throw new TypeError "Must supply a plain, bound, or fixed function"

         { owner } = this